prashantkodali/NLP-toolkit-as-a-service/Transliteration/README.md

 a) If the input is not in native script.
 b) if the input is empty.
 In both these cases we generate a json with error key as "error".
 If there is no error, then the value of "error" key in returned json will be "None".

+<p><b><u>Components</u></b><br></p>
+Code base of this service consists of three files:
+1. main.py: here flask component of the service is kept, which orchestrates the whole trnsliteration process by calling the following pieces of code.
+2. charmap.py: consits of the dictionary which maps the native script character to the roman script equivalent.
+This can be edited if there is any change or addition to the script.
+3. errorCheck.py: implements the class for error checking.
+Currently two error handling cases, as described above, are added.
+Additional error test cases can be added to this class.
+There is a method in this class, called CheckInput() which orchestrates each error case check.
+Writing a seperate class ensures that we can add more test cases without much change to code base.
+4. isotrans.py: A class implemnted which does the actual transliteraton.
+Consits of two mehtods: one for script detection based on unicode ranges, and another method for doing the character mapping using dictionary in charmap.py.